 The other place, Kampi beach is a small bay with grey pebbles in the south, which can be reached on foot from Diafani, and it’s totally unorganized.
 If you walk further from Kampi beach about 3 kilometers away, an another secluded beach can find which is known as Apokapos (Papa Mina) beach or Παραλία Απόκαπος (Παπά Μηνά) in Greek.

-The area of Diafani village and the north region
+The area of the village and the north region

-Diafani village has a charming promenade with unique statues and nice views to the beach.
-It is situated near the famous Olymbos, so after visiting the traditional village, you can also visit Diafani.
+Diafani has a charming promenade with unique statues and nice views to the beach.
+It is situated near the famous Olymbos, so after visiting and discovering the traditional town, you can also visit this village.
 This region has relaxing atmospheres and can be accessed by car or by boat excursions.

-The village has some accommodations, just take a look below if you would like to stay here.
+The village of Diafani has some accommodations for visitors of Karpathos, just take a look below if you would like to stay here.

 Diafani additional info